Conners Highway Rivals Impact of Flagler’s Railway

 Virtually the entire trek traversed the thickest, most impassible muck imaginable.
 Much of the section along the big lake was entirely underwater!
 Conners was a tough, plain-speaking business mogul from Buffalo, New York.
 Between his gruff personality, the insanely quick deadlines he imposed, and the inhospitable conditions, the Irishman cycled through several chief engineers before landing on R. Y. Patterson.

 Patterson embraced the challenge.
 He and his team had to raise the 24-foot-wide roadbed from the marsh for almost the entire length.
-They dredged sand and muck and shuttled in rocks and fill over top of a temporary railroad put in for that purpose.
+They dredged sand and muck and shuttled in rocks and fill over the top of a temporary railroad put in for that purpose.
 Improvised phone lines were strung to facilitate communication and allow teams to work around the clock.

 The magnitude of the road’s importance was undeniable.
 At the time, there was no paved cross-state route south of Orlando nor a railway.
 Roadways much south or east of the Lake Wales Ridge were “unpredictable,” to say it nicely.
 Paths varied from sugar sand to quick-sand-like muck.
 Even the solid roads were known to be deeply rutted and riddled with spring-breaking potholes and bumps.
 Other sections could be completely underwater.

 Driving from South Florida to the west coast was a crap shoot.
-Conditions of the various country roads were always somewhat of an unknown, requiring you to obtain advice from locals.
+Conditions of the various country roads were always somewhat unknown, requiring you to obtain advice from locals.
 A trip from Palm Beach to Tampa took anywhere from 11 to 24 hours — if not wholly impervious during the rainy season.
 Smart drivers would instead detour north via New Smyrna Beach and Sanford or through Palatka and Ocala and then back down.

-It should surprise no one to hear that the $1.8 million privately-funded Conners’ Highway far out-paced state projects.
+It should surprise no one to hear that the $1.8 million privately funded Conners’ Highway far outpaced state projects.
 After the completion of the Palm Beach to Okeechobee connection, motorists had to wait for the completion of State Road 8 from Sebring to Okeechobee and the opening of the Harding Memorial Bridge over the Kissimmee River.
-In 1925 this public stretch completed the paved cross-state thoroughfare to the delight of all.
+In 1925, this public stretch completed the paved cross-state thoroughfare to the delight of all.

 The joy over the direct and sure east-to-west path only lasted a couple of years.
 Then frustration began to mount over paying the toll of $1.50 per person, plus $0.50 for each additional passenger.
 The corporate-owned toll road was collecting, on average $2,000 per day in fees.

-While autoists still felt grateful to Conners, farmers, and tourists found the fees quickly became prohibitively expensive.
+While autoists still felt grateful to Conners, farmers and tourists found the fees quickly became prohibitively expensive.
 The inflation-adjusted price of $21 grew even more difficult as the nation slipped into the Great Depression at the back of the decade.

 A political war ensued, with Floridians battling it out in Tallahassee.
 Drawn largely upon north and south lines, factions battled over how state highway funds should be spent.
 Creating a better system of roads was perhaps the most significant issue of the era.
 After nearly four years of starts-and-stops, the state finally acquired Conners’ Highway in July 1930 and immediately removed the gate.